-VetSpec Healthy Dog Adult Formula is a Super Premium, CEREAL-GRAIN-FREE dry dog food available in chicken or salmon.
-Both include a high fresh meat inclusion which provides good quality protein with added vegetables and herbs.
-It is a completely balanced dog food suitable for all adult dogs from 12 months of age.
+VetSpec Healthy Dog Adult Formula is an outstanding Veterinary Specification Healthy Dog Adult supplement in a CEREAL-GRAIN-FREE Super Premium dog food including 60% Chicken with added vegetables and herbs.
 It is formulated to ensure that the transition from puppy/junior food to adult food is as seamless as possible.
 This reduces the possibility of upset stomachs and any checks in development that may occur with dramatic changes in type of food.